Online Photography Courses

-Although this course is “6 weeks,” you can take the course at whatever pace works for your schedule.
-All 6 weekly lesson guides will be available to you from day 1.
+This is a "work at your own pace" course, which means you can take the course at whatever pace works for your schedule.
+All lesson guides and videos will be available to you from day 1.
 Study as fast or slow as you wish and complete assignments whenever you’re ready.
 To learn more about how the course works, visit this information page.

 Throughout the course, you will have unlimited email support with a direct address to Nick Carver.
 Emails are typically answered within 2 business days depending on my volume of emails.
 Phone and/or online chat support is also available for an additional charge.
 Drop me a line for rates at

 View the Cancellation and Refund Policy | View Shopping Cart

 | Home | Gallery | Teaching | About | Contact | Blog |

 View the stock photography catalog here

 All pictures, graphics, written content and site design